 Being Alone: The Role of Social Media and Loneliness

-Disengaging with the information overload provided by modern life gives you the opportunity to open up the thinking processes and spur creative thinking.
-It can be very valuable and rewarding to be alone with NO interruptions.
+Disengaging with the information overload provided by modern life allows you to open up the thinking processes and spur creative thinking.

 “The paradigm experience of solitude is a state characterized by disengagement from the immediate demands of other people—a state of reduced social inhibition and increased freedom to select one’s mental and physical activities.”